“Love your voice for the rest of your life!”

 I love that each of us wants to learn and grow in our singing because, well, singing is life, reflects life, and gives us life.

-Trying to put this experience into words—I speak of this project as well as the experience of often being the oldest female singer in the room—is daunting.
+Trying to put this experience into words—I speak of this program as well as the experience of often being the oldest female singer in the room—is daunting.
 I don’t want to wallow in words (but I do) or become overly sentimental and veer into triteness (but I may), and yet I consciously use the word “love” in describing this group.
 The idea for an Ageless Singer group of women has come at just the right time for me, as I approach age 80 with a whole self (note that I am not separating mind and body!) that feels much younger.

 May I say, then, that this is what the Ageless Singer is and what she looks like and what she sounds like: The Ageless Singer is Us.”